liujohnson118/chatty/README.md

 Chatty
 =====================

-A simple real time chat app implemented with ReactJS and websocket server
+A real time chat app implemented with ReactJS and websocket server

 ### Usage